 When you subscribe to a shared hosting service, your website will share a common server with many other small websites.

-Since multiple clients are using the same server, the hosting company can price this service aggressively.
-You can often host your website for as low as $2.75 to $7.99 per month in this tier.
+Since multiple clients use the same server, the hosting company can price this service aggressively.
+In this tier, you can often web host for as low as $2.75 to $7.99 per month.

-The main con is that you don’t get any advanced features like a free domain name and free email services.
+The main con is that you don’t get advanced features like a free domain name and email services.
 You will have a tough time if your website suddenly attracts a lot of visitors due to the low bandwidth on offer.

 Virtual Private Server (VPS) Hosting

-As the name suggests, this is not a dedicated host meaning that you do not get the entire all to yourself.
-Instead, you get an entire partition on the server to yourself, with resources that have been dedicated to it.
+As the name suggests, this is not a dedicated server host meaning that you do not get the entire all to yourself.
+Instead, you get an entire partition on the server to yourself, with dedicated resources.